Around the Gysin triangle I: The Gysin triangle

-\end{thm} \begin{proof} We will call simply smooth triple $(X,Y,Y')$ the data of three smooth schemes $X$, $Y$, $Y'$ such that $Y'$ and $Y$ are smooth closed subscheme of $X$.
-As for closed pairs, these smooth triples form a category with morphism the evident commutative diagram which we require to be formed by two cartesian squares.
+\end{thm} \begin{proof} We will simply call smooth triple the data $(X,Y,Y')$ of a triple of smooth schemes $X$, $Y$, $Y'$ such that $Y'$ and $Y$ are closed subschemes of $X$.
+Such smooth triples form a category with morphisms the commutative diagrams

+made of two cartesian squares.
+We say in addition that the morphism $(f,g,g')$ is \emph{transversal} if $f$ is transversal to $Y$, $Y'$ and $Y \cap Y'$.

 To such a triple, we associate a geometric motive $\mot{X,Y,Y'}$ as the cone of the canonical map of complexes of $\lisc$